shonenjunk/AutoGreen/README.md

 # AutoGreen
-Automated Greenhouse application for Capstone Project
+Raspberry Pi's code for the Automated Greenhouse Capstone Project